Higher Education Achievement Report (HEAR)

 What you will see on your report

-Year 1 students You will be able to view general programme information plus a description of your course content.
+Year one students: You will be able to view general programme information plus a description of your course content.

-Year 2 students You will start to see module results and any UWE Bristol verified extra curricular activity.
+Year two students: You will start to see module results and any UWE Bristol verified extra curricular activity.

-Year 3 students The report will include your degree classification, list of all module results, and a completed list of UWE Bristol verified extra curricular activities.
+Year three students: The report will include your degree classification, list of all module results, and a completed list of UWE Bristol verified extra curricular activities.
 Please note all your final marks will be on your HEAR post publication date.

 How to view, update and save your report

-- View your report: You can view your personal HEAR through myUWE.
-Final year students please see HEAR guidelines.
+- View your report: You can view your personal HEAR in MYUWE.

 - Printing and saving: Your HEAR report is print ready and can be saved/used at anytime throughout your time at the university.